-The Board affirms the rights of each student enrolled in a school operated by the Board and each staff member employed by the Board as provided for in the Alberta Human Rights Act, the Canadian Charter of Rights and Freedoms, and the School Act and is committed to protect all those involved in the Division from discrimination as provided for in the Alberta Human Rights Act or the Canadian Charter of Rights and Freedoms, harassment, bullying, intimidation, and violence during the Division’s work and school-related activities.
+The Board affirms the rights of each student enrolled in a school operated by the Board and each staff member employed by the Board as provided for in the Alberta Human Rights Act, the Canadian Charter of Rights and Freedoms, and the School Act.
+The Board and is committed to protecting students, staff and all those involved in the Division from discrimination as provided for in the Alberta Human Rights Act or the Canadian Charter of Rights and Freedoms, harassment, bullying, intimidation, and violence during the Division’s work and school-related activities.
 The Board acknowledges its responsibility to support and assist any employee, volunteer, person providing goods and services, or student who is subjected to harassment or violence within its schools or workplaces.
 All those involved with the Division including trustees, employees, students, parents, volunteers, contractors, and visitors must be instrumental in creating a welcoming, caring, respectful, and safe working and learning environment.

 To this end, the Board will not tolerate harassment, discrimination, bullying, intimidation, and violence and encourages reporting of all incidents of this nature, regardless of the identity of the alleged harasser or offender.
 In addition, the Board requires the reporting of allegations of harassment, discrimination, bullying, intimidation, or violence to be investigated in a timely and respectful manner.